 The turbine blades are mainly produced at Vestas' blades factories.
-Each blade is 52 metres long and comprises a web, which is glued between two blade shell sections.
-The blade is a shortened version of the 55m blade at the blade tip.
+Each blade is 55 metres long and comprises a main spar which is glued between two blade shell sections.
 The main materials used in the blades are carbon fibre and woven glass fibres infused with epoxy resin.
 Polyurethane (PUR) glue is the primary material used to assemble blade shells and web.
 After the gluing process, the blades are ground and polished to ensure the correct finish.